 Culinary Uses

-- Yellow Cornmeal: Yellow cornmeal is frequently used in dishes where the robust corn flavor and golden color are desirable.
+- Yellow Cornmeal: Yellow cornmeal is frequently used in dishes where a robust corn flavor and golden color are desirable.
 It’s a popular choice for making cornbread, corn muffins, and Southern-style dishes like cornmeal-crusted fried fish or hushpuppies.

 Butter or Oil – Which is Better?